 The mission of the Orthopaedic Trauma Association (OTA) is to promote excellence in care for the injured patient, through provision of scientific forums and support of musculoskeletal research and education of Orthopaedic Surgeons and the public.
 The OTA will be the authoritative source for the optimum treatment and prevention of musculoskeletal injury, will effectively communicate this information to the Orthopaedic and medical community and will seek to influence health care policy that effect care and prevention of injury.

-With roots reaching back to 1923, Orthopaedics Supersite is a leading provider of healthcare information, educational programs, and meeting and exhibit management services worldwide.
+With roots reaching back to 1923, Orthopaedics Supersite is a premier provider of healthcare information, educational programs, and meeting and exhibit management services worldwide.

 Oxinium - long lasting hip, knee replacements